Vonage/vivid-3/libs/components/src/lib/text-field/VARIATIONS.md

 ### Helper Text

-The `helper-text` attribute provides additional information to help the user enter the correct informaton.
+The `helper-text` attribute provides additional information to help the user enter the correct information.

 To add HTML to the helper text, use the [helper-text slot](/components/text-field/code/#helper-text-slot).